-Some bad habits are behaviors we’ve developed slowly over a long period of time, and perhaps have become like second nature to our everyday lives.
+Some bad habits are behaviors we’ve developed slowly over a long period of time and perhaps have become second nature to our everyday lives.
 Others, however, may be utilized as a new coping mechanism or distraction from unpleasant thoughts or emotions.
-However long we’ve exposed ourselves to the behavior at hand, it can easily block us from the necessary tools or time necessary to live each day to it’s fullest potential.
+However long we’ve exposed ourselves to the behavior at hand, it can easily block us from the necessary tools or time necessary to live each day to its fullest potential.

 The Science Behind Bad Habits

 In his book, The Power of Habit, Charles Duhigg describes the state in which every bad habit forms: the “habit loop”.
 Duhigg explains that “the loop consists of a cue or trigger, routine and then reward”.
 This cue/trigger will then encourage the brain to operate on what Duhigg describes as “automatic mode”, wherein you find your body grabbing for that cigarette or biting your nails without conscious thought to do so.
 This functioning is made in the basal ganglia part of the brain and ultimately leads to decision-making that almost feels like it is no longer a decision, whether it be “good” or “bad”.